Other-People-UCSD/docs/docs/calla-lily/101-lighthouse.md

 contributor: Kevin Jang
 ---

 We use Google Lighthouse to test performance, accessibility, and SEO metrics on the Other People website.
 It is tedious to manually run lighthouse reports thrugh DevOps, so instead we have created a [Google Lighthouse workflow](https://github.com/Other-People-UCSD/Calla-Lily/blob/main/.github/workflows/lighthouse.yml) that automatically runs lighthouse reports over all public pages and returns the results as GitHub Action artifacts.
+Sometimes the audit reports will output a low performance score through this audit due to the action runner's default hardware configuration.

 ### When Is the Action Run?